unaschneck/pydar/README.md

 ## TODO:
 ### TODO Code:
+* variable name: longtidue -> west_longitude (since all values are relative to west, no east) where 355 W = 5 E
+* segments will be less than 99 (default to 1 - 01 is the primary imaging)
 * return the max/min latitude/longitude for each swath and segment as a user function from sar_swath_detail.csv
 * use max/min lat/long to check results from retrieveIDSByLatitudeLongitude()
 * how to save flyby_id: 'T86 S01' or 'T86seg1'?